Using CRM Technology for Student Inquiry Follow-Up

 Using CRM for Different Types of Student Inquiry Follow-Up

-The beauty of a CRM is that it allows you track all of your follow-up activities in one place.
+The beauty of a CRM for schools is that it allows you track all of your follow-up activities in one place.
 Any calls, emails, and SMS or WhatsApp messages can all be scheduled, logged, and reviewed in any individual lead’s contact history.

 Phone calls are perhaps the most important student inquiry follow-up activity your recruitment team will undertake.
 Providing you with the chance to connect one-on-one with prospective students, hear their unique questions and concerns, and make the case why your institution is the best choice for them, a phone call can make all the difference in converting a prospective lead and convincing them to take the next step.
 A typical CRM system will allow you to place a call directly from the platform, as you can see in the Hubspot interface below:

 Placing a call directly from a CRM gives you the option to record your conversations with prospects so that you can review them later, which will allow you to catch any key information you may have missed, and to review the service your admissions team provides for continuous improvement.
 Keep in mind, though, that you will need to obtain a prospective student’s consent in order to record a call, and there may be other laws governing the recording of calls depending on what country you are in.
 Hubspot provides a useful guide to call recording laws here.